nichoth/ssc/README.md

 })

 test('verify a message', async t => {
-    const pubKey = ssc.didToPublicKey(msgDid).publicKey
+    // this validates a single message, does not check the merkle-list integrity const pubKey = ssc.didToPublicKey(msgDid).publicKey
     var msgIsOk = await ssc.verifyObj(pubKey, msg)
     t.equal(msgIsOk, true, 'should return true for a valid message')